Evaluation of amplifier parameters

 -

-Regularised RLS - modification of RLS with robustness to noise.
+Regularized RLS is a modification of RLS with noise tolerance.

-These methods allow to dynamically adjust the parameters of the model based on input and output signals.
+These methods allow you to dynamically adjust model parameters based on input and output signals.

 Three model architectures are also supported:

-The choice of algorithm and architecture combination affects the accuracy of the model.
-The evaluation criterion is usually the NMSE (Normalised Mean Square Error) metric.
+The choice of a combination of algorithm and architecture affects the accuracy of the model.
+The evaluation criterion is usually the NMSE metric (normalized root-mean-square error).

-Thus, the application Evaluation of amplifier parameters allows modelling and adaptation of digital preamplification systems using both real and synthetic data.
+Thus, the application Evaluation of amplifier parameters It allows you to model and adapt digital pre-image systems using both real and synthetic data.

 Terms and abbreviations